FREQUENTLY ASKED QUESTIONS ABOUT FREE AND REDUCED PRICE SCHOOL MEALS

 Children need healthy meals to learn.
-Escondido Elementary School District offers healthy meals every school day.
-Breakfast costs [$1.30 for Elementary and $1.45 for Middle School]; lunch costs [$1.95 for Elementary and $2.20 for Middle School].
-Your children may qualify for free meals or for reduced-price meals.
-Reduced-price is [$0.00] for breakfast and [$0.00] for lunch.
-This packet includes an application for free or reduced-price meal benefits, and a set of detailed instructions.
+Modesto City School District offers healthy meals every school day.
+Breakfast costs for all grades $1.50; lunch costs grades K-6 is $2.55 and grades 7-12 is $3.10.
+Your children may qualify for free meals or for reduced price meals.
+Reduced price is $.30 for breakfast and $.40 for lunch.
 Below are some common questions and answers to help you with the application process.

 - Foster children that are under the legal responsibility of a foster care agency or court are eligible for free meals.

 - Children participating in their school’s Head Start program are eligible for free meals.

 - Children who meet the definition of homeless, runaway, or migrant are eligible for free meals.